Trigger digits and de Quervain disease are the two most common forms of stenosing tenosynovitis.

 If required, the single most useful and accurate investigation is a high-resolution ultrasound scan.

 Tenosynovitis of the hand and wrist are a group of entities with a common pathology involving the extrinsic tendons of the hand and wrist and their corresponding retinacular sheaths.
-They usually start as tendon irritation manifesting as pain, and can progress into catching and locking when tendon gliding fails.
+They usually start as tendon irritation manifesting as pain, and can progress to catching and locking when tendon gliding fails.

 History and exam

 - location over and around a retinacular sheath